tyosr/tyosr/README.md

 - 📧 Email: trimechyosr@gmail.com
 - 🌐 Always open to **collaboration** and **learning opportunities**!

----
-⭐ *"Code is like humor.
-When you have to explain it, it's bad." - Cory House*

 <!---
 tyosr/tyosr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.